ThePJB/glowmesh/README.md

 examples/triangle may serve as a starting point for OpenGL application development

 ## Todo
+* todo fix resizing on wayland if thats even possible lmao
 * todo recycling handles
 * todo rotozoom triangle with projection matrix... in accompanying matrix library xD